-What to study for the ATI TEAS in 2021
+What to study for the ATI TEAS® in 2023

 Have you heard about the ATI TEAS 7?
-Yes, the TEAS is changing!
+Yes, the TEAS changed!
 Try not to panic… I’m going to walk you through exactly what to expect.

 Which version of the TEAS will you take?

-First, these changes will likely not go into effect until October 2021.
+First, these changes went into effect on June 3, 2022.
 Your school will likely take the ATI TEAS 6 version for several months during the transition period — so don’t panic!

 Second, the ATI TEAS is definitely testing out new questions right now.
 These ATI TEAS test questions are likely not scored… but they still can appear on the current version of the TEAS.

 In fact, I’m hearing from students that weird things are happening on the TEAS exam.
-If you are taking the ATI TEAS in 2021, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.
+If you are taking the ATI TEAS in early 2022, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.

 New ATI TEAS science section questions that I’m noticing:

 - Mitosis and Meiosis

 Now, one of the biggest upcoming changes to the TEAS is question types.
 The TEAS 7 exam will no longer be just 4-option multiple choice (A, B, C, D).